GPT-FL: Generative Pre-trained Model-Assisted Federated Learning: Experiments

-Our experiments show that synthetic image outperforms synthetic audio regarding model performance when using centralized training.
+Our results show that synthetic image outperforms synthetic audio in model performance under centralized training.
 We observed that centralized training with synthetic images achieves higher accuracy than FL setups for all three image benchmark datasets.
-In contrast, centralized training with synthetic audio performs worse than FL setups for ESC-50 and Google Speech Command datasets.
-The finding from the Google Speech Command experiments aligns with the previous study \cite{li2018training} that utilizes pure synthetic speech data to train the automatic speech recognition system leading to substantial performance degradation.
+In contrast, centralized training with synthetic audio performs worse than FL setups for both datasets.
+The finding from the audio experiments aligns with the previous study \cite{li2018training} that utilizes pure synthetic speech data to train the automatic speech recognition system leading to substantial performance degradation.
 One plausible explanation is related to the relatively small training data sizes (approximately 400M sentences) and constrained domain knowledge (book corpus) compared to training other generative pre-trained models like Stable Diffusion.
-For example, using human inspection, we discovered that the TTS model fails to synthesize simple spoken words like "house".
-This deficiency may originate from the lack of short-spoken utterance samples in training data.
-In addition, the synthesized speech often lacks diversity due to the limited range of speakers represented in the training dataset.
-On the other hand, there is insufficient knowledge of the audio generation models, making the model performance of using the synthesized audio data as training data remains unknown.
-However, our manual inspection revealed that the model frequently encounters difficulties in generating audio samples, such as generated audio related to water sounds often sounds like music.
-This issue could be largely associated with the relatively small data size in pre-training compared to other foundation models.
+Further analysis of synthetic audio quality is detailed in Appendix~\ref{audio data}.

-\textbf{Impact of Numbers of Synthetic Data.} With both image and audio data, one commonality is centralized training with synthetic data can benefit from increasing the number of synthetic data.
-To validate this finding, we test the impact of numbers of synthetic data on the performance of the generated model on the Flowers102 dataset, where we increase the size of the synthetic data up to ten times that of the real data.
-As shown in Figure~\ref{fig:flower}, our experimental results demonstrate that as we enlarge the amount of synthetic data, the performance of the model improves.
+\textbf{Impact of Synthetic Data Volume.} The results show that centralized training benefits from an increase in synthetic data volume.
+We explored this effect on the Flowers102 dataset by augmenting the synthetic data to tenfold the size of the real data.
+As illustrated in Figure~\ref{fig:flower}, model performance improves with the expansion of synthetic data.
 One justification for this finding is that enlarging the number of synthetic data enriches the diversity and increases overlap between the synthetic and real data, allowing the model to learn more robust and generalizable features.
-Even if the data is generated randomly by the label name without any other diversity-enriching guidance from the real data, with more synthetic data, there is an increasing chance that some of these additional synthetic data overlap with the real data, allowing the model to perform better on the real test data.
+The results also validate our theoretical analysis in Section~\ref{sec:theory}.